paolo-hub/Docker-Cloudflare-DoH/README.md

 ## Creating and running a container

-To run the container, you can execute it as follows:
+To launch the container, simply execute the following command:
 ```
 docker run -d \
   --name cloudflare-doh \